 In order to acquire a comprehensive view of the two examined approaches considering that context-aware routing is able to determine the node that accepts each application request, we perform the following experiment.
 The gateway sends application requests to each compute node of the system two times.
 One time the data is sent according to traditional routing (i.e., on a path towards the cloud), and the other time according to the context-aware routing (i.e., directly to the selected compute node).
 Each time, we measure the communication latency to reach the compute node, and the hop count (using Traceroute which is a command line tool for network diagnostics).
-In the communication latency, we also include message parsing and making the data available to the application hosted in the destination
+In the communication latency, we also include message parsing and making the

-TABLE 1: Communication latency (in ms) and hop count to reach each compute node of the system based on the two examined approaches, and the percentages of reduction.
+TABLE 1 Communication Latency (in ms) and Hop Count to Reach Each Compute Node of the System Based on the Two Examined Approaches, and the Percentages of Reduction